ucsdcses/server/README.md

 ## Development server

+### Set up

-First things first, make sure you have Node.js installed on your machine, and then run "npm install" in the root directory of this repo.
+First things first, make sure you have the latest Node.js installed on your machine, and then run "npm install" in the root directory of this repo.

+Afterwards, you will need the Angular 2 CLI to be able to compile the code.
+Run "npm install @angular/cli -g" to get the latest version.

+### Running

 Run `npm run serve:watch` in one terminal and `npm run build:watch` for a dev server, the serve command starts the server stored under /server, which provides